 Not sure where your information should be stored?

-A good place to start is the sensitive data guidelines page and information storage grid for many common data types.
+The IT governance page on cloud storage of ECU data is a good place to start.
+Next, visit the sensitive data guidelines page and information storage grid for many common data types and approved storage.

 Other Cloud Storage Solutions